simondotm/nx-firebase/docs/nx-firebase-sync.md

 * Firebase applications with config files named as `firebase.my-project.json` that are used by the renamed app will also be renamed to match the new project name.

 * The `firebase:name:<old-project-name>` tag on the Firebase application's `project.json` will be updated to `firebase:name:<new-project-name>`

+* Paths to rules and indexes for Firebase database, storage and firestore are updated in the `firebase.json` config

 ### Renamed firebase function projects